alexayan/folder-diff/README.md

 # folder-diff

-make diff between two folder, gen patch file what describe the difference of folders
+make diff between two folder or zip, gen patch file what describe the difference of folders

 support Asynchronous